-Modern Surety Bonds (MSB) can be designed to provide municipalities with the financial security tool they need to move infrastructure forward, including timely compensation if required, while permitting the financing capacity of the developer to fund additional projects.
-MSB gives the municipality the protection they need, without undercutting the financing capacity of the developer to bring additional projects and housing supply forward at the same time.
+Pay-on-Demand Surety Bonds (PODSB) can be designed to provide municipalities with the financial protection and security they need to move infrastructure forward, including timely compensation if required, while permitting the financing capacity of the developer to fund additional projects.
+PODSB will facilitate more residential projects with more housing choice and supply for #homebelievers across Ontario.

-OHBA proposes that the Provincial Government require municipalities to accept MSB as an acceptable alternative financial tool to secure the obligations in municipal agreements.
-This change would continue to provide the municipality with the financial security they require to guarantee the installation, performance, and warranty period of municipal services.
-MSB will unlock millions of dollars of financing liquidity that can fund infrastructure and create thousands of new housing units across Ontario.
+OHBA proposes that the Provincial Government require municipalities to accept PODSB as an acceptable alternative financial tool to secure the obligations in municipal agreements.
+This change would continue to provide the municipality with the financial protection and security they require to guarantee the installation, performance, and warranty period of municipal services.
+PODSB will unlock millions of dollars of financing liquidity that can fund infrastructure and create thousands of new housing units across Ontario.

-Modern Surety Bonds as Financial Security for Municipalities
+1. Pay-on-Demand Surety Bonds as Financial Security for Municipalities

 These investments will produce additional employment opportunities for the trades and suppliers in the home building industry which in turn will provide positive economic stimulus for the Ontario economy through the COVID-19 pandemic.
-With 444 municipalities in Ontario and only a select few accepting surety bonds as financial security, it creates an uneven footing for developers and depending on which municipality they are building in, it places most at a disadvantage with capital unnecessarily tied up securing a LOC.
+With 444 municipalities in Ontario and only a select few accepting PODSB as financial security, an uneven business environment is created.
+By ensuring that all municipalities accept PODSB as financial security creates an even playing field and makes it easier to ensure that all regions in Ontario can meet their housing supply and needs.

-Modern surety bonds are proven to provide the same benefits and security as a letter of credit.
-Municipalities get all the features of a LOC while enjoying the added benefit of professional underwriting, carried out by licensed bonding companies, ensuring that the developer is qualified to fulfill its obligations under the municipal agreement.
-Finally, MSB are a safe and reliable form of financial security which are professionally supported through the Surety Association of Canada and regulated by the Office of the Superintendent of Financial Institutions.
+Pay-on-Demand Surety Bonds have the additional benefit of professional underwriting, carried out by licensed bonding companies, ensuring that the developer is qualified to fulfill its obligations under the municipal agreement.
+Finally, PODSB are a safe and reliable form of financial security which are professionally supported through the Surety Association of Canada and regulated by the Office of the Superintendent of Financial Institutions.

-Requiring municipalities in Ontario to accept MSB would have no impact on provincial or municipal revenues or expenditures.
+Requiring municipalities in Ontario to accept PODSB would have no impact on provincial or municipal revenues or expenditures.
 It is a policy option which has no impact on the treasury.
-For municipalities, MSB function as liquid financial instruments that can provide the funds immediately on demand without the requirement for the municipality to prove default, essentially they function just like a LOC.
-The municipal acceptance of MSB provides a clear signal to development industry that they are open to modern and innovative financial opportunities which help them achieve provincial growth targets, create additional housing supply, as well as provide local employment opportunities.
+For municipalities, PODSB function as liquid financial instruments that can provide the funds immediately on demand without the requirement for the municipality to prove default, essentially functioning just like a LOC.
+The municipal acceptance of PODSB provides a clear signal to the development industry that they are open to modern and innovative financial opportunities which help them achieve provincial growth targets, create additional housing choice and supply, as well as provide local employment opportunities.

-This proposed change would unlock billions of dollars of private sector financial liquidity for investment in new infrastructure and housing projects, provide for more units per development and accelerate the delivery of housing of all types to deliver on the government's More Homes, More Choice: Ontario's Housing Supply Action Plan and the province's Jobs and Economic Recovery Plan.
-An Amendment to the Planning Act that would permit the use of performance bonds in all development applications in Ontario, at the option of the owner of the land.
+Finally, this proposed change would unlock billions of dollars of private-sector financial liquidity for investment in new infrastructure and new housing, provide for more homes in communities and accelerate the delivery of housing of all types to deliver on the government's More Homes, More Choice: Ontario's Housing Supply Action Plan.
+Since January 2020, OHBA has shared this proposal with over 20 members of the government caucus and received positive support for the proposal.
+We believe now is the time to make this change.
+An Amendment to the Planning Act that would permit the use of PODSB in all development applications in Ontario, at the option of the applicant would make this possible.
+It would ensure that municipalities are protected and unlock millions in new housing investment and bring more homes and more choice to #homebelievers.